pytgit/pytgit.github.io/_posts/2019-04-10-chinese-nlp.md

 ## Methodology Used
 * I started with the usual pre-processing steps: removing stop words, punctuations.
 I found a list of Chinese stopwords from [Stopwords ISO](https://github.com/stopwords-iso/stopwords-zh/blob/master/stopwords-zh.txt).

 * I then used CoreNLP's Tokenizer to tokenize Chinese text.
-Hey, it works similar to tokenizing English, when you run a tokenizer to separate out "words" or sequence of characters in Chinese case in a sentence!
+Hey, it works similar to tokenizing English!
+When you run a tokenizer to separate out "words", in Chinese's case a sequence of characters gets "tokenized"/segmented.
 Here's a tokenization example:

 > Original Text: '应付抄写作业，中国学生购买“写字机器人'